Adobe Lightroom Classic CC & CC: Photo Editing Masterclass

 We want to make this the best course on how use Adobe Lightroom.
 So if there is any way we can improve this course, just tell us and we'll make it happen.

 WHAT'S THIS COURSE ALL ABOUT?

-Whether you are using Lightroom CC or a previous version, this course will teach you how to use the program to its fullest potential.
+Whether you are using Lightroom CC, Lightroom Classic CC, or Lightroom on mobile this course will teach you how to use the program to its fullest potential.

 When you are done with this course, you’ll be able to edit your photos in Lightroom like a pro.
 You’ll be able to set up Lightroom so it will run its best saving you hours of frustration and you’ll have the confidence that you’re not going to lose your images.